giraffesnn/devmem2/README.md

 control whether to create the "/dev/mem" node.
 More details can be found in "kernel/drivers/char/mem.c".

-NOTE: The DEVKMEM option is not supported on arm64.
+NOTE1: The DEVKMEM option is not supported on arm64.
 On arm64, VMALLOC_START <
 PAGE_OFFSET, which confuses kmem read/write.
+NOTE2: [Operation not permitted], if you get this error, please disable CONFIG_STRICT_DEVMEM
+and CONFIG_IO_STRICT_DEVMEM option.

 2. How to compile
 Enter the devmem2 source directory: